mzohaibnasir/langchainKnaik/README.md

 # we can break down the the joint probability into the product of the conditional probabilities for each token by the chain rule.

+# Perplexity, on the other hand, is a measure used to evaluate language models, particularly in the context of natural language processing.
+It quantifies how well a language model predicts a given sequence of tokens.
+Perplexity is calculated based on the probabilities assigned by the model to each token in the sequence.
+While perplexity is important for assessing the quality of language models, it does not directly address the vanishing gradient problem.

 # Perplexity: As explained earlier, it's a metric used to evaluate the performance of a language model.
 It essentially measures how well the model predicts the next word in a sequence.
 Perplexity doesn't deal with the training process itself, but rather how well the trained model performs.

 #####################################################################################################3333